How to make Word documents accessible

 Adding URLs near selectable link text can sometimes make a document hard to read.

-For example, view the links appendix on Early years support for children under 5: easy read.
+For example, see the links appendix in Early years support for children under 5: easy read.

-If the document is meant only for print, like a brochure, flyer or poster, you can include the web address in the main body text.
+If the document is only for print, such as a leaflet, poster, or flyer, you can include the web address in the main body text.

 Make sure the URL